The Top 12 Most Common Side Effects of Isotretinoin (Accutane)

 A 2000 study in the Journal of Cutaneous Medicine and Surgery found that 25% of patients reported fatigue during the first month of treatment; by the fourth month of treatment, the incidence of fatigue had decreased somewhat, with 18% of patients still reporting fatigue.4

-As with other side effects, fatigue appears to be dose dependent.
-One study found that only a small minority of patients who take a low dose of isotretinoin experience fatigue.6
+As with other side effects, fatigue appears to be dose-dependent.
+Only a small minority of patients who take a low dose of isotretinoin experience fatigue.6

 A 2010 study in the Australasian Journal of Dermatology found that only 5% of patients on a low dose of isotretinoin (0.25 mg/kg/day) experienced fatigue.
 This same study found that 0.7% of patients discontinued treatment because of fatigue.6